Elementis Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Elementis plc has executed a share buyback program, purchasing 250,000 of its own ordinary shares at an average price of 165.6414 pence per share.
-This move, conducted through Numis Securities Limited, is part of a previously announced strategy to optimize the company’s capital structure.
-Following this transaction, the total number of ordinary shares in issue will be 584,597,814, with implications for shareholder voting rights and interest notifications under regulatory guidelines.
+Elementis plc has executed a share buyback program, purchasing 140,000 of its own ordinary shares at an average price of 167.0471 pence per share for cancellation.
+This move is part of a strategy to optimize capital structure and potentially enhance shareholder value, as the total number of voting rights in the company will be adjusted accordingly.

 Spark’s Take on GB:ELM Stock